carpentries/instructor-training/episodes/24-practices.md

 > ## Picking up the Pieces (optional)
 >
-> In small groups or on your own, make a list of all the concepts and skills you've
+> In small groups or on your own, make a list of all the concepts and skills you have
 > encountered in this training.
 Your list can include everything from
 > educational/teaching theories to specific in-classroom practices.
 >
 > > ## Solution
 > >
 > > Compare your list of topics with the list below.
-What's missing, either in your
+What is missing, either in your
 > > list or the one below?
 > {: .solution}
 {: .challenge}